Survival Fishing Tin

 I’ve fished for almost 40 years and never heard of handline fishing until recently.
 Handline fishing is the oldest form of fishing, predating fishing rods.
 It’s also still commonly practiced throughout the world to this day!

 In its basic form, it’s about holding the fishing line with your hands.
-Speaking of which, I cut my hand on fishing line just a few days ago, and it particularly hurts, so this concept doesn’t sit well with me:)
+Speaking of which, I cut my hand on fishing line just a few days ago, and it hurts, so this concept doesn’t sit well with me:)

 Years ago, I did see a YouTuber showcasing a metal stove he sells.
 Looking into this stove, I found he is big on handlining and sells a product called Cabuya.
 We have zero affiliation with him, but I did embed a video here to show you what I mean.